-There are many tour operators, most of whom leave from the harbor at Eleele on the southwest side of the island.
+There are many tour operators, most of whom leave from the harbor at Eleele on the island’s southwest side.

 On a Napali Snorkel Catamaran Cruise, you’ll have a light breakfast, a morning stop at a scenic snorkeling spot, and then a narrated tour along the Na Pali coast.

-You will see hidden beaches that are only known to locals and waterfalls you can only reach by hiking.
-The scenery is so breathtaking, it doesn’t even look real at times.
+You will see hidden beaches only known to locals and waterfalls you can only reach by hiking.
+The scenery is so breathtaking; it doesn’t even look real at times.
 This is something you have to see to believe!